voidfemme/callie_trpg/Collaborating.md

 8. **Create a Pull Request**

    > Go to the repository on GitHub and create a pull request.
-This is a request to merge your changes into the `main` branch.
+This is a request to merge your changes into the `master` branch.

 9. **Review Changes**